What is live rock?

 The other advantage was…well…it was really the only rock available.

-The advantage of natural rock is the natural biodiversity.
+The advantage of natural rock is natural biodiversity.
 The disadvantages are the cost and negative impact of removing those rocks from the reefs.

 The most common types of natural reef rock, from a few years back came from the reefs of Fiji (including Pukani) and Tonga, but regulations now prevent the exportation of this rock.